Hockey257/Hockey257.github.io/_posts/2018-02-19-Evaluation-of-our-game.md

     <td></td>
   </tr>
   <tr>
-    <td>I need to try and be at the lesson and I could have put more bullet points on my evaluation sheet to make lots of options to make my game better.</td>
+    <td>I need to try and be at the lesson next time.On my evaluation sheet for my game I could have put more bullet points to make lots of options to improve my game.
+If I couldn’t find time to catch up at home then I could have stayed in at lunchtimes to finish off what my class did on Wednesday to make sure I wasn’t falling behind, but thankfully I did have time at home.</td>
     <td></td>
   </tr>
 </table>